pmurphyjam/ABExample/README.md

 events that have attendees, and are not all day events.

-In the ViewControllers directory there are two Models that control all the SQL statements into the Contacts.db ContactModel - Writes and reads the users Contacts from the Contacts.db.
+In the ViewControllers directory there are two Models that control all the SQL statements into the Contacts.db using the SQLDataAccess class.
+ContactModel - Writes and reads the users Contacts from the Contacts.db.
 CalendarModel - Writes and reads the users Calendar from the Contacts.db.
-These models show you how to write your SQL statements using SQLDataAccess.
+These models show you how to write your SQL queries using SQLDataAccess.
+SQLDataAccess makes writing SQL statements super simple, and if you made a mistake in your SQL query it will print out an error message giving you the SQLite error message.

 The ABConstants has some defines in it for Notifications.
+The SQLDataAccess : AppConstants has a DB_FILE and DB_FILEX define it which you can reassign in your AppDelegate.m so SQLDataAccess can find your database which must be located in the NSBundle.
 The Category SettingsModel+Category is an extension of the SQLDataAccess : SettingsModel, this uses NSUserDefaults to store all your register data for the App.
-If you use SQLCipher the encryption register
+If you're using SQLCipher the encryption register [SettingsModel setDBPW0:] is used to set the Encryption key into SQLCipher.
+The SQLDataAccess.m class has lots of comments in it for how to setup SQLCipher.

 In addition this App incorporates Google Analytics, you will need to set your own AnalyticsIdentifier in the ABExample-Info.plist.